This Greek Pasta Salad is an easy recipe that is perfect to take to BBQs and cookouts. Save the left overs for lunch the next day, they are delicious!

 If you want to cut the time on this, you certainly could use bottled greek dressing.

 This Greek pasta salad is best within 24 hours of making it.
-If you are making it the night before, I would only add half of the dressing.
-This will keep the ingredients from sticking together but prevent the noodles from absorbing all of it.
-(So that would be 1/2 the amount of the dressing listed in this recipe and 1/4 the amount listed in my Greek Salad dressing recipe.)
+If you are making it the night before, I leave off the dressing and add it right before serving.
+This will prevent the noodles from absorbing all of the dressing.

 I think this pasta salad makes the perfect addition to any BBQ or picnic, but it would be a great side dish for dinner too.
-I would love it on the side of my Greek Stuffed Chicken or my Greek Feta Turkey Burgers!
+I would love it on the side of these dinner recipes:

 Greek Pasta Salad

 - 1 pound rotini noodles cooked according to package instructions onos

 - 1 English cucumber partially peeled and cut into half moons

 - 1 medium red onion diced (or a small whole red onion)

 - 10.5 ounces cherry tomatoes sliced in half